xbenjii/PokeMock/readme.md

 # PokeMock

-Allows you to control your Pokemon GO character using the arrow keys on a PC.
+Allows you to control your Pokemon GO character using the arrow keys in a terminal.
+The client is an Android app and the server is written in JavaScript for Node.js.
+Communication is done with websockets.

 Video: https://www.youtube.com/watch?v=eBBiNYdUzvQ